Mo's Letter

 You can find anybody on LinkedIn with a granular search.
 Most people don’t use the search bar as well as they could.

-For example, you can find people who went to Wits, currently work in marketing, previously worked at Coke, and currently live in Johannesburg (exactly three people).
+For example, you can find people who went to Wits, currently work in marketing, previously worked at Coke, and currently live in Johannesburg (exactly four people).

-Or find engineers who live in London, previously worked at Investec and went to the University of Cape Town (exactly four people).
+Or find engineers who live in London, previously worked at Investec, and went to the University of Cape Town (exactly three people).

 LinkedIn's search feature is handy when you’re a solopreneur just starting out or a job seeker looking to connect with hiring managers.